 Prevalence and Clinical Significance of Incidental Findings in Cranial Computed Tomography in Patients with Head Trauma

-1. University of Health Sciences Türkiye Haseki Training and Research Hospital, Clinic of Emergency Medicine, İstanbul, Türkiye
+1. University of Health Sciences Türkiye Haseki Training and Research Hospital, Department of Emergency Medicine, İstanbul, Türkiye

 No information available.